d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis-cnn.md

 ![Two-dimensional cross-correlation operation with a single input channel.
 The highlighted parts are the first output element and the input and kernel array elements used in its calculation: $2\times(-1)+3\times(-3)+1\times3+2\times4+0\times1+1\times2=2$. ](../img/conv1d-2d.svg)

 Both the outputs in Figure 12.4 and Figure 12.5 have only one channel.
+We discussed how to specify multiple output channels in a two-dimensional convolutional layer in
+:numref:`chapter_channels`.
+Similarly,
-We discussed how to specify multiple output channels in a two-dimensional convolutional layer in the [“Multiple Input and Output Channels”](../chapter_convolutional-neural-networks/channels.md)section.
-Similarly, we can also specify multiple output channels in the one-dimensional convolutional layer to extend the model parameters in the convolutional layer.
+we can also specify multiple output channels in the one-dimensional convolutional layer to extend the model parameters in the convolutional layer.

 ## Max-Over-Time Pooling Layer